Executive Summary

 Cosmic Evolution

 The community presented P5 with more inspiring and ambitious projects than either budget scenario could accommodate.
-To guide the necessary choices, the panel categorized projects as small, medium, and large, based on their construction cost to the particle physics program.
+To guide the necessary choices, the panel categorized projects as small, medium, and large, based on their construction costs to the particle physics program.
 In the large and medium categories, initiatives were first prioritized based on individual scientific merit, then design maturity.
 An expert subcommittee independently reviewed the costs, technical risks, and schedule of large projects.
 The final prioritization holistically considered the cost of construction, commissioning, operations, and related research support, distributed over a 10- to 20-year period.

 This report outlines an ambitious program balanced across science drivers.
-A mix of large-, medium- and small-scale experiments ensures a continuous stream of groundbreaking research with exceptional discovery potential.
+A mix of large-, medium-, and small-scale experiments ensures a continuous stream of groundbreaking research with exceptional discovery potential.
 The time-sequenced plan is summarized in Figure 1.
 We recommend continuing specific projects, strategically advancing some to the construction phase, and delaying others.
 Where necessary, individual phases or elements of a large-scale project are prioritized separately.

 A significant consideration in the prioritization process was the execution of projects begun in the past decade.
 In addition to operating facilities producing excellent science, three major facilities are currently under construction: the High-Luminosity Large Hadron Collider (HL-LHC), the Deep Underground Neutrino Experiment (DUNE), and the Vera C. Rubin Observatory (Rubin).
 Each plays a crucial role in a different facet of the particle physics program.
 Our partnership in the HL-LHC at CERN will begin to unlock the secrets of the Higgs boson.
 DUNE is the centerpiece of a decades-long program to reveal the mysteries of elusive neutrinos.
 This US-hosted international project will exploit a unique underground laboratory (now nearing completion) and neutrino beams produced at Fermi National Accelerator Laboratory (Fermilab).
 The Rubin Observatory Legacy Survey of Space and Time (LSST) anchors an ongoing program of cosmic surveys.
 Realizing the full scientific potential of these and other ongoing projects is our highest priority.